edgeza/resources/[olrp]/stormchaser/README.md

 - Ensure probes respect the per-player limit and return the item when collected.
 - Verify `storm_data` drives pay out when sold at the news station (`qb-target` interaction or `/stormtablet` menu if target is missing).
 - Test reconnecting mid-storm to ensure the tablet resyncs storm and probe states.
+- Force weather changes in Renewed-Weathersync (or via admin menu) to confirm storms spawn immediately when the configured types begin and respect `despawnOnMismatch` if enabled.

 ## Notes